pcelico00/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 He is currently leading the scientific team of his own start-up company, [Sensaq](http://www.sensaq.com) , which is developing a new generation of environmental data acquisition system deployable with deployment-context metadata stored onboard and can be updated and shared in a local network or over the internet as needed.
-Borne out his PhD Thesis, the product, named "Integrated Sensor Data Management System", actually reflects his comprehensive understanding of what is needed when monitoring the environment all the way from sensing a parameter in-situ to shepherding the measured values into a data management system so it is curated and ready for search and potential retrieval.
+Borne out his PhD Thesis in the field of Hydroinformatics, the product, named "Integrated Sensor Data Management System", actually reflects his comprehensive understanding of what is needed when monitoring the environment all the way from sensing a parameter in-situ to shepherding the measured values into a data management system so it is curated and ready for search and potential retrieval.
 The system is composed of an advanced sensor platform and associated software that integrates latest research from the field of Hydroinformatics.
 It is unique in its design and composition and is now being tested in the U.S.